TeamParadise/2025-Robot/README.md

 Open the project folder in a Unix terminal or PowerShell, and run ```gradlew simulateJava -PreplayMode```.
 Use [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope) to load and replay any log files.
 </details>
+This is Gatlin trying to test the slack bot?